The genus 1 bridge number of satellite knots: Matched Pairs

 \begin{lemma} Suppose that $\mc{H} \in \H(Q)$ and that $Q$ is an unpunctured torus or annulus or a four-times punctured sphere.
 Suppose that $A \cpt Q \setminus \mc{H}$ is a bridge annulus or twice-punctured disc contained in a VPC $(C, T_C) \cpt (M,T)\setminus \mc{H}$.
 If $A$ is a curved (resp. nested), then there is a $Q$-compressing disk in $(C, T_C)$ for $\boundary_+ C$ outside (resp. inside) of $A$. \end{lemma}

 If $\boundary A$ does not separate the component of $\mc{H}^+$ containing it, then the disc may be both inside and outside $A$, in which case it may or may not be helpful in what follows, depending on the specific circumstances.
+See Figure \ref{fig:qdiscconstruction} for an example of how $Q$-compressing disk may be constructed from an annulus component of $Q \setminus \mc{H}$.

 \begin{proof} The proof is very similar to that of Lemma \ref{Q disc exist}; simply use a $\boundary$-compressing disc for $A$ on the appropriate side in place of the disc $D$. \end{proof}

 \begin{definition} A \defn{matched pair} $(A, A')$ consists of a curved annulus or twice-punctured disc $A$ and a nested annulus or twice-punctured disc $A'$ such that there is a long vertical annulus $A_1 \cup \cdots \cup A_n$ with $\gamma_1$ an end of $A$ and $\gamma_{n+1}$ an end of $A'$.
 We call